- Free shipping from 220€The order of accessories (without BikeTrax) is excluded from the free shipping costs.

 A GPS anti-theft device for your bike or e-bike is indispensable nowadays.
 In the best case, it alerts you immediately to theft on your smartphone and allows you to track the location of your bike in real time.
 This way, you and the police have a trace to the bike instead of a broken lock.
 But beware: not every GPS tracker is suitable for bike tracking.
 Are you looking for a bike GPS tracker and wondering how to find the right one?
-We take a close look at selected products with you.
+We take a close look at the latest products with you.

 “GPS Tracker Bike Test Winner – We Found It For You!”